Bensonre/VueJS-Training/README.md

  I recommend follow the quick video series Vue.js put introducing it found here. https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance/ This is a seris featuring 10 free video lessons all ranging from 1-10 minutes in length, with subtitles avliable if you dont have any headphones.

+## Deliverables
+ A crud Aplication using DotNet Core that has a procucts that has a brand catagory and a stock, and reviews.
+Similar to The page produced from the videos above.
+However this one must have a buton for the user to create a new listing, delete a listing, or edit a listing.
+ Follow the steps in the Wiki to get started.(****not complete****)